guregu/trealla-js/README.md

   }

   interface QueryOptions {
+    // Mapping of variables to bind in the query. bind?: Substitution;
     // Prolog program text to evaluate before the query. program?: string | Uint8Array;
     // Answer format.
 This changes the return type of the query generator.